molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 The next feature we need to test is the decrement button.
 The spec works similar to the increment spec.
-It clicks on the decrement button and checks that the count has decreased.
+It clicks on the decrement button (test id `decrement-button`) and checks that the count has decreased.

 ```typescript
 it('decrements the count', () => {